istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. If the JWT token is placed in the Authorization header in http requests, make sure the JWT token is valid (not expired, etc).
 The fields in a JWT token can be decoded by using online JWT parsing tools, e.g., [jwt.io](https://jwt.io/).

-1. Verify the Envoy proxy configuration at the target endpoints.
+1. Verify the Envoy proxy configuration of the target workload.

     For example, if the authentication policy is enforced on the `httpbin` workload in the namespace `foo`, use the command below to fetch the `listener` configuration on the inbound port 80.